jackrieger/core-1-interaction/_lectures/fonts-in-css.md

 }
 ```

-After defining the font, you can apply it like any other font:
+For this to work, you have to include the font file within your site.
+After exporting it and adding it to your site folder, you can apply it like any other font:

 ```css
 body {